Azure-Samples/app-service-mobile-windows-quickstart/README.md

 ## Configure the Windows app

 The app project has offline sync support enabled, along with authentication and push notifications.
-However, you also need to configure authentication and push notifications before the app will run properly
+However, you need to configure the project, including authentication and push notifications, before the app will run properly.

+### Set the Mobile App backend URL

+The first thing you need to do is to set the URL of your Mobile App backend in the **MobileServiceClient** constructor.
+To do this, open the shared App.xaml.cs project file, locate the **MobileServiceClient** constructor and replace the URL with the URL of your Mobile App backend.

 ### Configure authentication